linemos/kubernetes-intro/tasks/2-main-tasks.md

  `linemos/cv-frontend:1.0` instead.

-2. Create the resources for the backend and frontend:
+2. Create the resources for the backend and frontend (from root folder in the project):

   ```
   kubectl apply -f ./yaml/backend-deployment.yaml